Part 2 in a series of tutorials on value investing: Putting theory into practice. How we might begin to value an old time general store.

 In the small town where I live, there is a wonderful general store.
 The main floor is taken up by a well-stocked grocery section with lots of fresh, local produce and all the basic staples you might need.
 Upstairs is a gift store with an interesting collection of knick-knacks and next to this is a restaurant with a stunning view looking out over the water.
 I have spent many mornings here over the years with a stack of pancakes doused in maple syrup, a bottomless cup of coffee and the business section of the Globe and Mail spread out in front of me.

-If I wanted to buy this business, how would I determine what a fair price would be to pay for it?
+If I wanted to buy this business, how would I determine what a fair price to pay for it would be?
 For this thought experiment, let’s say that the business has a competent manager who intends to stay on in this role.
 As the new owner of the business, we are simply going to sit back, let this manager do their job and collect our payout.
 As amazing as it seems, this sort of free ride is exactly what you get in the stock market, so let’s pretend that this is how our private investment will work as well.

-In this scenario, how would we determine what a fair asking price for this fine establishment might be?
-In other words, how would we assess the fair value of this business?
+In this scenario, how would we determine a fair asking price for this fine establishment?
+In other words, how would we assess the true value of this business?
 The first place I would start, as I do with any new stock that I look at, is with the business’s financial statements.
-These are a treasure trove of information and include all sorts of interesting financial details about the company; its total sales, its profit or loss, the value of its real estate, its inventory, the way that money flows in to and out of the company, the value of any dividends it might pay, its tax rate, etc. Out of all of these numbers, however, there is one that stands head and shoulders above the rest in helping me put a fair price on the business.
-Before we get to that, though, let’s look at some of the other numbers we might use to value this enterprise.
+These are a treasure trove of information and include all sorts of interesting financial details about the company; its total sales, its profit or loss, the value of its real estate, its inventory, the way that money flows in to and out of the company, the value of any dividends it might pay, its tax rate, etc. Out of all of these numbers, however, there is one that stands head and shoulders above the rest in helping me put a reasonable price on the business.
+Before we get to that, though, let’s look at some of the other numbers someone might think of using to value this enterprise.

 Book Value